saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``20``

-HTTP connection timeout in seconds.
-Applied when fetching files using tornado back-end.
-Should be greater than overall download time.
+Timeout, in seconds, for establishing the initial TCP connection to an HTTP server.
+Applied when fetching files via the Tornado back-end.
+This is the maximum time the minion will wait for the TCP/TLS handshake to complete — it does **not** bound the duration of the response body.
+For that, use :conf_minion:`http_request_timeout`.

 .. code-block:: yaml